 After careful analysis of its cashflow and financial obligations expected in the medium term the Academy Trust has concluded that the adequate range of reserves should be in the region of £400,000 through a combination of Restricted Funds (excluding fixed asset and pension reserves) and Unrestricted Funds (including designated funds).
-At the year end Unrestricted Funds amounted to £712k including a designated fund of c.£236k held specifically for investment in future educational projects.
-Projects include the relocation of the staff room to allow for an extension of the library to meet the needs of the increased number of students resulting from the expansion programme over the last five years.
+At the year end Unrestricted Funds amounted to £718k including a designated fund of £236k held specifically for investment in future educational projects.
+Projects include creating new study spaces for the Sixth Form and the relocation of the staff room to allow for an extension of the library to meet the needs of the increased number of students resulting from the expansion programme over recent years.
 The Governors believe that the current level of reserves comfortably satisfies the Reserves policy.

-At 31 August 2021 total funds comprised:
+At 31 August 2022 total funds comprised: